WalletConnect/walletconnect-docs/docs/specs/clients/push/push-proposal.md

 5. Wallet derives symmetric key with keys X and Y
 6. Push topic is derived from sha256 hash of symmetric key
 7. Wallet sends push subscribe request to Cast Server with subscriptionAuth
-8. Wallet derives subscriptionId from sha256 hash of subscriptionAuth
+8. Wallet responds to Dapp with subscriptionAuth
-9. Wallet responds to Dapp with subscriptionId
+9. Dapp derives subscriptionId from sha256 hash of subscriptionAuth
-10. Dapp verifies with Cast Server that subscription was created.
+10. Dapp verifies with Cast Server that subscription was created with matching subscriptionId.